DhavalKapil/image-uploader/README.md

 # image-uploader

-> A simple and elegant PHP library to for securely uploading images
+> A simple and elegant PHP library for securely uploading images

 The aim of this project is to provide users with a **simple** interface to upload images in their applications in a **highly secure** manner while also being **highly customizable**.

 The uploaded images go through a lot of security checks before they are uploaded.
-More detailed examination on this later on.

 ## Features